Hachijō language: Rendaku

 Like all Japonic languages, Hachijō exhibits rendaku (連濁), wherein word-initial voiceless obstruents alternate with voiced ones in some compounds.
 The alternation is straightforward in Hachijō:

 All other consonants are unaffected by rendaku.

 Grammar

-Hachijō is head-final, left-branching, topic-prominent, often omits nouns that can be understood from context, and has default subject–object–verb word order.
+Hachijō is head-final, left-branching, and topic-prominent; often omits nouns that can be understood from context; and has default subject–object–verb word order.
 Nouns do not exhibit grammatical gender, nor do they usually indicate grammatical number.

 Hachijō preserves several grammatical features from Old Japanese—particularly Eastern Old Japanese (EOJ)—that are not reflected in Modern Standard Japanese, for example: